Free self-hosted Pokémon TCG collection manager

 Multi-user ready

-Run it solo or enable trainer accounts with separate collections and social stats.
+Run it solo by default or enable trainer accounts with separate collections, profiles, comparisons, achievements, and social stats.

 📱

-Designed as a compact dark web app that works across desktop, tablet, and mobile screens.
+Use the compact dark interface in German, English, or Chinese across desktop, tablet, and mobile screens.

 🛠️